moleculerjs/site/source/docs/broker.md

 The `handler` is the request handler of action, what is defined in [Service](service.html) schema.
 The `action` is the action object from Service schema.
 The middleware should return with the original `handler` or a new wrapped handler.
 As you can see above, we check whether the action has a `params` props.
 If yes we'll return a wrapped handler which will call the validator module before calling the original `handler`.
 If there is not defined the  `params` property we will return the original `handler` (skipped wrapping).

-_If you don't call the original `handler` in the middleware it will break the request.
+>If you don't call the original `handler` in the middleware it will break the request.
 You can use it in cachers.
-E.g.: If it find the requested data in the cache, it'll return the cached data instead of call the `handler`_
+For example, if it find the requested data in the cache, it'll return the cached data instead of call the `handler`.

 **Example code from cacher middleware**
 ```js